hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.7-Eigendecomposition.md

 </pre>

 <img src="../../assets/images/2.7/eigenvector-transformation.png" width="250" alt="The direction of the eigenvector after transformation by its matrix is the same as the original vector direction" title="Eigenvector direction">
-<em>Eigenvector doesn't change its direction when we apply the corresponding matrix</em>
+<em>An eigenvector of a matrix doesn't change direction when we apply this matrix</em>

 We can see that their directions are the same!